Brian Donlevy: Paramount

 Paramount used Donlevy for a key role in Cecil B. De Mille's Union Pacific (1939), stepping in for Charles Bickford.
 He stayed at that studio for Beau Geste (1939).
-His performance in Beau Geste as the ruthless Sergeant Markoff earned him an nomination for an Academy Award for Best Supporting Actor.
+His performance in Beau Geste as the ruthless Sergeant Markoff earned him a nomination for an Academy Award for Best Supporting Actor.
 Donlevy went to Columbia to star in a "B film", Behind Prison Gates (1939), and went to RKO for a support part in Allegheny Uprising (1939).
 He was the villain in Universal's Destry Rides Again (1939).

 Donlevy was then given the title role in The Great McGinty (1940) at Paramount, the directorial debut of Preston Sturges.
 It was not a big hit, but was profitable and received excellent reviews, launching Sturges' directing career.
 Donlevy later reprised the role several times on radio and television.

 At Universal, Donlevy was in When the Daltons Rode (1940), then went into Fox's Brigham Young: Frontiersman (1940).
 He was fourth-billed in I Wanted Wings (1941); then MGM borrowed him to support Robert Taylor in Billy the Kid (1941).
 At Universal, he was top-billed in South of Tahiti (1941), and supported Bing Crosby in Birth of the Blues (1942).

 Paramount gave him a star part in The Remarkable Andrew (1942), playing Andrew Jackson, then Columbia teamed him with Pat O'Brien in Two Yanks in Trinidad (1942).
 Edward Small hired him to play the lead in A Gentleman After Dark (1942) and he supported Joel McCrea and Barbara Stanwyck in Paramount's The Great Man's Lady (1942).
 In 1942, he starred in Wake Island with William Bendix and Robert Preston, playing a role based on James Devereux.
 The film, directed by John Farrow, was a huge success, as was the adaptation of Dashiell Hammet's classic The Glass Key (1942).
 At Universal, Donlevy starred in Nightmare (1942), and MGM borrowed him to support Taylor again in Stand By for Action (1942).
 Donlevy had the lead role in Fritz Lang's Hangmen Also Die!
 (1943), made for United Artists and co-written by Bertolt Brecht.
 He had a cameo as Governor McGinty in Sturges' The Miracle of Morgan's Creek (1944).